 Instructions for Vegan 3-Bean Chili

 Not only is this vegan 3-bean chili incredibly delicious, but it is also one of the easiest recipes to make.
-There is very little prep work involved -- the prep itself only takes 5 minutes.
+It's perfect for busy days because there is very minimal prep work involved -- the prep itself only takes 5 minutes.
 No joke.

 This recipe is so easy that we've made it over a fire while camping!

-Saute the onion and bell pepper in olive oil until onions are translucent.
+Sauté onions and bell pepper in olive oil over medium heat until onions are translucent.

 Add in the spices and can of diced tomatoes and green chilies.
 Cook for 1-2 minutes.